 How To Brew Good Percolator Coffee

 Here are my steps to making good coffee in a percolator.
-Peoples process can differ a little but this is what works for me.
-A moka pot can be a bit finicky to get good coffee out of.
+People’s processes can differ a little but this is what works for me.
+A Moka pot can be a bit finicky to get good coffee out of.
 If the first time doesn’t work out well, don’t give up immediately.

 To start off with, all the parts of the percolator should be clean and ready to go.
 Here’s what you need;